ibm-cloud-docs/cloud-object-storage/basics/expiry.md

 This implementation of the `PUT` operation uses the `lifecycle` query parameter to set lifecycle settings for the bucket.
 This operation allows for a single lifecycle policy definition for a bucket.
 The policy is defined as a set of rules consisting of the following parameters: `ID`, `Status`, `Filter`, and `Expiration`.
 {: http}

-Cloud IAM users must have the `Writer` role to remove a lifecycle policy from a bucket.
+Cloud IAM users must have the `Writer` role to add a lifecycle policy from a bucket.

-Classic Infrastructure Users must have `Owner` permissions on the bucket to remove a lifecycle policy from a bucket.
+Classic Infrastructure Users must have `Owner` permissions on the bucket to add a lifecycle policy from a bucket.

 Header                    | Type   | Description
 --------------------------|--------|----------------------------------------------------------------------------------------------------------------------